 How did we get the New Testament?

-(1) When those communities did not yet have those letters, what was their source of reference?
+- When those communities which were the target of the letters did not yet have those letters, what was their source of reference for instruction?

-(4) What about the fact that even after the Bible had been widely available, most people were still illiterate and therefore could not read the Bible themselves?
+- What about the fact that even after the Bible had been made widely available, most people were still illiterate and therefore could not read the Bible themselves?
 Even today, there are still many people who are illiterate and cannot read the Bible.

 Meanwhile all these letters were scattered among various communities and we did not have the NT the way we have it today.
 In fact, the canon of the NT was only declared in 397 AD.
 Until then, what was the complete source of instruction for the Christians of all those years?